Last updated: December 1, 2013

-Cell phone, texting news: Legislation that would prohibit driving while using handheld cell phones and similar electronic communications devices cleared its final vote in the Senate and has been returned to the House for another sign-off.
+Cell phone, texting news: A law prohibiting driving while using handheld cell phones and similar electronic communications devices goes into effect Jan.
+1, 2014.

 - Drivers 18 and younger are prohibited from using wireless phones while driving — with or without hands-free devices.